Ahir

-Ahir or Aheer (derived from the Sanskrit word: abhira) is a community of traditionally non-elite pastoralists in India, most of whom now use the Yadav surname, as they consider the two terms synonymous.
+Ahir or Aheer is a community of traditionally non-elite pastoralists in India, most of whom now use the Yadav surname, as they consider the two terms synonymous.
 The Ahirs are variously described as a caste, a clan, a race, and/or a tribe.

 The traditional occupations of Ahirs are cattle-herding and agriculture.
 Since late 19th century to early 20th century, Ahirs have adopted Yadav word for their community and have claimed descent from the mythological king Yadu.
 This is a part of a movement of social and political resurgence (sanskritisation) under the influence of Arya Samaj.

 Ahirs are found throughout India but are particularly concentrated in the northern area.
 Apart from India, Ahirs have significant population in Nepal, Mauritius, Fiji, South Africa and the Caribbean especially Guyana, Trinidad and Tobago, and Suriname.
 In Mauritius and Caribbean they are mostly the descendants of indentured servants who arrived in the 19th and 20th centuries from the former pre-partitioned sub-continent of India during the British Raj.